Ettourach/alx-polly/README.md

     -   Look for hidden or undocumented features.
 Are there any pages not linked in the main UI?

 2.  **Use Your AI Assistant**:
-    -   This is an open-book test.
+    -   that s  an open-book test.
 You are encouraged to use AI tools to help you.
     -   Ask your AI assistant to review snippets of code for security issues.
     -   Describe a feature's behavior to your AI and ask it to identify potential attack vectors.
     -   When you find a vulnerability, ask your AI for the best way to patch it.